Free Lapidary Jewelry Guide: Gemstones

-I’ve been a fan of rock-hunting since I was a little girl, when I could find quartz, mica, and pyrite just about anywhere.
-Now there are some interesting mineral specimens and pieces of lapidary rough in my rock and gem collection, and learning to be a lapidary (rock cutting or gem cutting) is on my things-to-learn-to-do list.
-So I got really excited when I found out about Lapidary Journal Jewelry Artist’s new, free lapidary jewelry eBook, The Complete Lapidary Experience: Hunt, Cut, and Set Gems.
+I’ve been a fan of rock-hunting since I was a girl, when I could find quartz, mica, and pyrite just about anywhere.
+Now there are some interesting mineral specimens and pieces of lapidary rough in my rock and gem collection, and learning to be a lapidary (rock cutting or gem cutting) is on my things-to-learn list.
+I got excited when I found out about Lapidary Journal Jewelry Artist’s free lapidary jewelry eBook, The Complete Lapidary Experience: Hunt, Cut, and Set Gems.

 A gemstone is the perfect medium for a jewelry artist to display color and light—not to mention what a fashion statement it can make.
 But good gemstones do not grow on trees.
 Most of them start out as minerals that have to be located, carefully dug out of the ground, hauled home, examined for potential as lapidary rough, oriented correctly, and cut by an expert lapidary jewelry maker.
 And if you want your gem conveniently on your hand or around your neck, then that stone also needs the talent and deft touch of an expert jewelry artist.
 In this terrific tutorial, you’ll go along for the whole ride.

 It’s all about rock hunting, how to find and evaluate lapidary stones, rock cutting, and polishing with various lapidary supplies and tools.
 There’s even a step-by-step lesson on using gem-cutting tools and lapidary equipment such as a lapidary grinder and trim saw.
 It’s a great way to see the complete life story of a gemstone, from a lapidary rock in the ground to a jewelry artist’s creation in your jewelry box.